-Which is unfortunate… because at the “mid-way” point in the year I want to keep momentum rolling, progress building and motivation soaring.
+This is unfortunate… because at the “mid-way” point in the year I want to keep the momentum rolling, progress building and motivation soaring.
 So, over the coming weeks, the following activities will be taking center stage in my studio.

 4 Ways To Keep Holiday Piano Practice Fun!

 Kids need a break at this time of year; from school, from routines, from pressure.
 However, I never like to think of a departure from playing the piano as taking a “break”.
 When kids need a breather, music should be something they gravitate towards not away from!